-Dr Hutton informed us that the PDs had undertaken a risk assessment to agree on the emergency medication and equipment to be retained in the clinic.
-It was evidenced that emergency medicines and equipment were available in accordance with the clinic's risk assessment.
+Emergency medication and equipment was in place, as outlined in the clinic's policy.
 It was noted that arrangements were in place to ensure the emergency medicines were stored safely and securely and in accordance with the manufacturer's instructions.
-A system was in place to ensure that emergency medicines and equipment do not exceed their expiry date and were ready for immediate use in the event of a medical emergency.
+A robust system was in place to ensure that emergency medicines and equipment do not exceed their expiry date and were ready for immediate use in the event of a medical emergency.

-Dr Hutton demonstrated a good understanding of the actions to be taken in the event of a medical emergency.
+Dr Hamilton demonstrated a good understanding of the actions to be taken in the event of a medical emergency.

-A review of records confirmed that Dr Hutton and both injectors had completed refresher training in basic life support in keeping with RQIA training guidance.
+A review of records confirmed that Dr Hamilton had completed refresher training in basic life support in keeping with RQIA training guidance.

-The further development of the policy and procedure on dealing with medical emergencies will strengthen the arrangements in place to safely manage a medical emergency should it arise.
+The service had appropriate arrangements in place to manage a medical emergency should it arise.